 Can Meat Cause an Allergy?

 Until recently, beef allergy was relatively rare.
 In most cases, it was associated with children or adults allergic to milk proteins which cross-reacted with the beef proteins.
 Again, like most IgE mediated allergic reactions this would typically occur within seconds to minutes.
-An allergist could do a skin test or blood test to confirm the diagnosis to cow’s milk or beef.
+An allergist could do a skin test or blood test to confirm the diagnosis of cow’s milk or beef.

 What Causes Meat Allergy?